balancer-team/rando-js/README.md

 - `particle` Sortable ID with 76 bits of entropy, like a compact UUIDv7.
 - `tracker` Short ID with a hidden timestamp.
 Not guaranteed unique.
 - `locker` Long ID with 257 bits of entropy, suitable for API keys.
-- `sesame` String with all character classes, suitable for passwords.
+- `sesame` String guaranteed to have all character classes for passwords.
 - `pinto` Numerical 6-digit pin.
 - `slug` Short, uppercase ID with profanity-resistant alphabet.
 Not guaranteed unique.